The importance of creating a sustainable future with telematics

 What do all the examples above have in common?
 Each data insight will help keep vehicles moving efficiently and avoid unnecessary miles and fuel consumption.
 According to the American Transportation Research Institute, roughly 60% of the cost of operating a vehicle is associated with fuel, tires, repair and maintenance.
 Routing can positively impact all these costs.

 The degree of impact is determined by fleet specific conditions, but testimonial evidence suggests that the savings are meaningful.
-Watch the video below to learn how Geotab is positioning ourselves to champion measures at decarbonizing the transportation sector.
+Watch the video below to learn how Geotab is positioning ourselves to champion measures at decarbonising the transportation sector.

 A shift in the automotive industry is coming

 We are at the very early stages of a technology transformation that will reinvent the automotive industry.
-Electrification is on the rise and will help minimize the impact a vehicle has on the environment associated with service life and at the same time generally have a lower total cost of ownership over the vehicle’s service life.
+Electrification is on the rise and will help minimise the impact a vehicle has on the environment associated with service life and at the same time generally have a lower total cost of ownership over the vehicle’s service life.

 The number of makes and models of EVs has skyrocketed in the last few years and this trend is only expected to intensify.
 In 2021 alone, Tesla vehicles represented 20% of EV sales globally.
 While it is important to think through your fleet sustainability strategy, the shift towards EVs can be made easier with the use of technology to provide insights and even assess where it makes sense to go electric in the first place.